 Maltipoos are bred for their puppy-like looks and sweet disposition.
 They’re generally not overly territorial and are known for being adaptable, cat-friendly, and social.
 They’re considered to be friendly with guests and also good watchdogs.

 Maltipoos need to be supervised when with other dogs.
-Due to Maltipoos being very social, it’s important to not leave them alone for long periods.
-They may develop behaviors associated with separation anxiety which may need to be addressed with a trainer or veterinarian.
-They can also be high maintenance when it comes to grooming
+Because they are very social, it’s important to not leave them alone for long periods.
+They may develop behaviors associated with separation anxiety, which may need to be addressed with a trainer or veterinarian.
+They can also be high maintenance when it comes to grooming.

 Here are the physical characteristics of an average Maltipoo: